How old is my furnace?

 However, the best way to find an accurate age for your furnace is by scheduling services with your local HVAC specialist.
 They’ll be able to look at your unit in person and determine whether your furnace is a good fit for repair or replacement depending on its age.

-Furnace Due for an Upgrade?
+Is the furnace due for an upgrade?
 Call Cunningham

 Whether you need help identifying the age of your furnace or have discovered your unit is far beyond its life expectancy, the professionals at Cunningham Associates can help.
 Our certified experts will inspect your unit and strategize the right furnace maintenance or replacement solution fit for your home heating needs.
-Call us at (770) 343-7565[A8], or request service online to get started.
+Call us at (770) 343-7565, or request service online to get started.